Chandrakanta-Rajput/Chandrakanta-development/README.md

 # Chandrakanta-development
-This is a development for git &amp; github class
+This is a development for git &amp; github class.